Andromachi Papanikolaou: Contribution to research

 Throughout her husband's career, Papanikolaou managed both his laboratory affairs and the couple's household affairs.
 At Cornell, Georgios was observing the ovulatory cycle of guinea pigs, but because he was not a clinician, he lacked access to patients.
 For 21 years, Mary Papanikolaou volunteered as an experimental subject for her husband, climbing up onto his examination couch every day so that he could sample and smear her cervix.
 She was quoted as saying: "There was no other option but for me to follow him inside the lab, making his way of life mine" and also decided not to have children so she could continue collaborating with her husband.

 Partly through his wife's volunteer efforts, Georgios was able to determine that the monthly changes to guinea pig vaginal discharge that he observed in the lab could also be seen in humans.
 To provide additional subjects for her husband's research, Mary Papanikolaou also held a party for some female friends, who agreed to have their own cervixes sampled.
 After one of these women was later diagnosed with cervical cancer, Georgios took her sample back to the lab and, with the help of another cytologist, determined that cancerous cells were indeed visible on the sample.
 In Georgios' own words: “The first observation of cancer cells in the smear of the uterine cervix gave me one of the greatest thrills I ever experienced during my scientific career.”

 The Pap test is still widely used as a means of early cancer detection and is estimated to have reduced fatalities caused by cancer of the reproductive systems in women by half.
 By some accounts, the pap test is considered the most significant advance in the control of cancer in the 20th century.

 Death

-Mary Papanikolaou continued her husband's work at the Papanicolaou Cancer Research Institute after his death on February 19, 1962.
+Mary Papanicolaou continued her husband's work at the Papanicolaou Cancer Research Institute after his death on February 19, 1962.
 She died in Miami in October 1982.

+Legacy

+Georgios and Andromachi Papanikolaou's efforts in the fight against cervical cancer, along with that of Helen Octavia Dickens and Hashime Murayama, are featured in the documentary film The Cancer Detectives which first aired on American Experience on March 26, 2024.